 Better Together—Return to Campus 2020-2021

-As we continue to work through every detail of our return to campus, we acknowledge that success in slowing and limiting the spread of the virus will depend on all of us.
+As we reopen campus, we acknowledge that success in slowing and limiting the spread of the virus will depend on all of us.
 We can do our part to reconfigure spaces, to accommodate physical distancing, and to install new hand washing stations.
 But we must also recognize that safety is a shared responsibility—a social contract we make with each other.
 Therefore, we ask all families to review and adhere to our Community Commitment.

 As a valued member of the French American and International community, we understand it is our duty to protect not only ourselves but also those around us, including those who may be more vulnerable, in order to reduce the spread of COVID-19.
 We will do our part by acting in a responsible manner at school and away from school, understanding that making our own health and safety a top priority protects us all.
 We agree to abide by all behaviors, policies, procedures, and orders related to COVID-19 implemented by the state, county, and the school.
 Specifically, we will: